DNA/RNA Sequencing Platforms: A Short overview

 In my role as account manager at BaseClear I encounter many scientists and R&D managers that cannot see the wood for the trees when it …Read more

 Within BaseClear we are working with Nanopore sequencing since 2014.
 And in 2017 we became the first certified service provider from Oxford Nanopore Technologies worldwide.
 Although we are working with this innovative and ground breaking technology for several years now, we still find many researchers that are not yet familiar with the technology and applications.
-For this reason in this blog we give a small background on the technology.
-Also we discuss some current and future applications for nanopore sequencing.
+For this reason in this blog we give a small background on the technology, and we discuss some current and future applications for nanopore sequencing.

 In February 2012, Oxford Nanopore’s CTO Clive Brown announced during the Advances in Genome Biology and Technology (AGBT) General Meeting the world first handheld DNA-sequencer.
 The presentation triggered huge media attention all over the world and many newspaper covers were dedicated to the famous picture of Clive Brown holding what looked like a big USB stick in the palm of his hand, which was actually the first MinION prototype.